The driving test is changing on the 4th December 2017, the following is for all tests on or after the 4th December.

 You are allowed up to 15 driving faults and still pass the test.
 (16 faults or more will result in a failure.)
 If you commit one serious or dangerous fault during your practical driving test, then you will fail.

-During the test your examiner will direct you.
+During the test your examiner will direct you both verbally and using a Sat Nav during the independent driving part.
 If at any point you are unsure about where to go or what you are being asked to do, just ask and they will repeat or explain their instruction.
+If during the independent driving part the Sat Nav fails to work the examiner will then direct you verbally.
 It is your practical driving test and you are paying for it, so make the most of the time available to show your examiner just how good you are!

-This is not a test of your local area knowledge, you are simply being asked to follow the road signs.
-If your examiner wants to change the destination then they will tell you in good time and if the road signs are poor or not clearly visible, then the examiner will help you.
+This is not a test of your knowledge of the local area you are simply being asked to follow the road signs and road markings.
+If your examiner wants to change the destination then they will tell you in good time, if the road signs are poor or not clearly visible then the examiner will help you.
 If there are no road signs for your destination, simply follow the road ahead or the ‘all routes’ sign.
-Don’t worry if you become lost, your examiner will direct you.
+Don’t worry if you become lost your examiner will direct you.
 If you’re unsure where to go or have forgotten, just ask the examiner to repeat their instruction.

 If you know that you’re going the wrong way and it’s too late to change course, just go the wrong way.
 Apologise to your examiner and they will direct you back on course!